The Kent Island Heritage Society

 Train Station and Caboose Makeover!

 President Jack Broderick with Geoffrey and Ashley MacLeay of the Macleay Family Endowment.
-The foundation donated $10,000 to help renovate the train station!
+The foundation donated an additional $10,000 to help renovate the train station and caboose!
 Thank you!
 Without the support of the community, it would be impossible to adequately maintain our historic buildings and provide all that we offer!
 We've almost completed the train depot (needs a new roof) and the Caboose is next.
 You can follow the progress here!
 President Jack Broderick with Geoffrey and Ashley MacLeay of the Macleay Family Endowment.
 The foundation donated $10,000 to help renovate the train station!
 Thank you!
 Without the support of the community it would be impossible to adequately maintain our historic buildings!

 Follow our progress HERE.